We passed the time, easily. Melissa was Melissa.

-"Guys, I'm sure this is sacriligeous or something," Melissa said.
+"Guys, I'm sure this is sacrilegious or something," Melissa said.

 I gave her a look.
-"We just climbed the War Monument, and now you're suddenly worried about being inappropriate?"
+"We just climbed half a dozen statues and now you're suddenly worried about being inappropriate?"

 Melissa was up for the challenge.
 (If someone could photoshop this picture a few degrees light for us, that would be awesome.)